andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 An application can use the InputMap feature to:

-- adding a new key mapped to a function
+- add a new key mapped to a function
 - redefine an existing function while keeping the key binding(s) intact
 - map an existing function to a new key binding
 - obtain the default function after it being redefined